Integralist/Fresh-Install/README.md

 	- `brew install tmux`
 		- `brew install reattach-to-user-namespace` (used by tmux)
 	- `brew install rename` (change File-A-B.gif to File-AB.gif with `rename 's/(.+)-(.+)$/$1$2/' File-*`)
+	- `brew install ctags` for use with Vim (you might need to change the system version of ctags like so `sudo mv /usr/bin/ctags /usr/bin/ctags-original` so the Homebrew version gets picked up when you do `which ctags`)
 - `gem install tmuxinator`
 - [Pure ZSH](https://github.com/sindresorhus/pure)
 	- [Prezto](https://github.com/sorin-ionescu/prezto)